fvanoostrom/udacity_tennis/Report.md

 ![Trained agent][image1]

 # Improvements
 At first the agent was a copy from the reacher project.
-This resulted in the following gameplay in which the agents seemed to reach a local optimum
+After some small adjustments this resulted in the following gameplay in which the agents seemed to reach a local optimum.
+This optimum was to avoid the ball alltogether.

-To the eps was reintroduced
+- To the eps was reintroduced
+- lowering the discount factor from 0.95 to 0.99
+- The model seemed to learn too slow.
+Therefore, the update frequency (after how many timesteps the model should be retrained) was set from once every 10 to every timestep.
+This however resulted in very long runtimes.
+Instead of updating the model more frequent, the learning rates where increased by a tenfold (from 1e4 to 1e3) and update frequency was again set to once every 10 timesteps.
+This resulted in lower running times.
+- increasing the learning rate
+- increasing the tau
+- after some more debugging it was found that the weights of the actor did not change.

 # Architecture